 Admission to SGUB-FM is open to applicants without regard to religion, nationality, gender, race, ethnic origins, or personal beliefs.
 The Faculty of Medicine provides a student-centered environment that fosters the optimization of academic performance, personal development and mental well-being, by engaging students in the processes of curriculum evaluation and encouraging extra-curricular activities.

-Applications may be submitted as hard copies or online directly to the SGUB-FM Admission Office and must be received no later than December 31st for early admissions and March 15th for regular admissions of each year.
+Applications may be submitted as hard copies or online directly to the SGUB-FM Admissions and must be received no later than January 15th for early admissions and March 31st for regular admissions of each year.
 Applications should include the letters of recommendation, a personal statement by the applicant and transcripts of record from the candidate’s university, MCAT scores for each attempt including the dates.
 The last MCAT attempt to be considered must be taken before January 31st for early applicants and before April 30th for regular applicants of the year of application.
 Incomplete applications by the deadline will not be considered.
-An application fee of $50 for all applicants from outside Lebanon or 750,000 LBP currency for applicants from Lebanon must be submitted for the application review process.
+A non-refundable application fee of $50 for all applicants from outside Lebanon or 1,600,000 LBP currency for applicants from Lebanon must be submitted for the application review process.

 This section will guide you through the required documents and process of applying to SGUB-FM